pawatsethaput/OpenBank/REST-API-V1.2.md

         }
     }

+#Access Control
 <span id="account-access-control"></span>
-#Access Control

 **GET /banks/BANK_ID/accounts/ACCOUNT_ID/account/users**

-*Baseline*

-Requires the user to be authenticated via OAuth as an owner for this account.
+*Optional*

+OAuth authentication is required.

-Returns a list users and the non-public views they are permitted access to at BANK_ID for account ACCOUNT_ID.
+Returns a list of users and the non-public views they are permitted access to at BANK_ID for account ACCOUNT_ID.

 JSON:

     {
         "permissions": [
             {
                 "permission": {
                     "user": {
+                        "display_name": "display name of user",
-                      "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "OBP UUID of the user making the comment", "display_name": "display name of user"
+                        "id": "OBP UUID of the user making the comment", "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter" },
-                  },
                   "views": [
                       {
                           "view": {
-                              "id": "A unique identifier used for VIEW_ID", "short_name": "Public / Team / Auditors...",
-                              "description": "e.g. this is the public view of the TESOBE account", "is_public": false
+                            "description": "e.g. this is the public view of the TESOBE account", "id": "A unique identifier used for VIEW_ID", "is_public": false,
+                            "short_name": "Public / Team / Auditors..."
                           }
                       }
                   ]
                 }
             }
         ]
     }

 **GET /banks/BANK_ID/accounts/ACCOUNT_ID/account/users/USER_ID**

-*Baseline*

-Requires the user to be authenticated via OAuth as an owner for this account.
+*Optional*

+OAuth authentication is required.

 Returns the list of non-public views that user USER_ID is permitted access to at BANK_ID for account ACCOUNT_ID.

 JSON:

     {
         "views": [
             {
                 "view": {
                     "id": "A unique identifier used for VIEW_ID", "short_name": "Team / Auditors...",
                     "description": "e.g. this is the public view of the TESOBE account", "is_public": false
                 }
             }
         ]
     }

 **POST /banks/BANK_ID/accounts/ACCOUNT_ID/account/users/USER_ID/views/VIEW_ID**

-Requires the user to be authenticated via OAuth as an owner for this account.
+*Optional*

+OAuth authentication is required.

 Grants the user USER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.

-Granting access to a public view is considered an error, as the user already has access.
+Granting access to a public view will return an error message, as the user already has access.

 **DELETE /banks/BANK_ID/accounts/ACCOUNT_ID/account/users/USER_ID/views/VIEW_ID**

-Requires the user to be authenticated via OAuth as an owner for this account.
+*Optional*

+OAuth authentication is required.

 Revokes the user USER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.

-Revoking a user access to a public view is not permitted.
+Revoking a user access to a public view will return an error message.

 <span id="account-other-accounts"></span>
 #Other Accounts

 **GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts**

+*Optional*

+OAuth authentication is required if the view is not public.

+Returns data about all the other bank accounts that have been involved with the ACCOUNT_ID.

 JSON:

     {
         "other_accounts": [
             {
                 "other_account": {
                     "id" : "the other account's id",
                     "holder": {
                         "name": "DEUTSCHEPOSTAG, SSCACCS",
                         "is_alias": "true/false"
                     },
                     "number": "",
                     "kind": "",
                     "IBAN": "",
                     "bank": {
                         "national_identifier": "",
                         "name": ""
                     },
                     "metadata": {
-                      "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service " }
+                        "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service", "corporate_location": {
+                                "latitude": 37.423021,
+                                "longitude": -122.083739,
+                                "date": "date of posting the geo tag", "user": {
+                                    "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                                 }
+                        },
+                        "physical_location": {
+                                "latitude": 37.423021,
+                                "longitude": -122.083739,
+                                "date": "date of posting the geo tag", "user": {
+                                    "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                                 }
+                        }
+                    }
+                }
+            }
         ]
     }

 <span id="account-other-account"></span>
 #Other Account

 **GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID**

+*Optional*

+OAuth authentication is required if the view is not public.

+Returns data about one other bank accounts (OTHER_ACCOUNT_ID) that have been involved with the ACCOUNT_ID.

 JSON:

     {
         "other_account": {
           "id" : "the other account's id",
             "holder": {
                 "name": "DEUTSCHEPOSTAG, SSCACCS",
                 "is_alias": "true/false"
             },
             "number": "",
             "kind": "",
             "IBAN": "",
             "bank": {
                 "national_identifier": "",
                 "name": ""
             },
             "metadata": {
-              "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service " }
+                "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service", "corporate_location": {
+                        "latitude": 37.423021,
+                        "longitude": -122.083739,
+                        "date": "date of posting the geo tag", "user": {
+                            "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                         }
+                },
+                "physical_location": {
+                        "latitude": 37.423021,
+                        "longitude": -122.083739,
+                        "date": "date of posting the geo tag", "user": {
+                            "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                         }

-<span id="alias"></span>
-### Alias

-**GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/holder**

-Gets the holder for other account OTHER_ACCOUNT_ID for view VIEW_ID on account ACCOUNT_ID.

-JSON:

-  {
-      "holder": {
-          "name": "Joe Bloggs",
-          "is_alias": "true/false"
                 }
             }

-**GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/public_alias**

-Get the public alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.

-Note: If there is no public alias set, the JSON will contain an empty string as the value for "alias".

-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to view public aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**POST /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/public_alias**

-Creates the public alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.
-Note: Public aliases are automatically generated for new "other accounts", so this call should only be used if the public alias was deleted.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit public aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**PUT /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/public_alias**

-Updates the public alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit public aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**DELETE /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/public_alias**

-Deletes the public alias for other account OTHER_ACCOUNT_ID for ACCOUNT_ID.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit public aliases.

-**GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/private_alias**

-Get the private alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.

-Note: If there is no private alias set, the JSON will contain an empty string as the value for "alias".

-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to view private aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**POST /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/private_alias**

-Creates the private alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit private aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**PUT /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/private_alias**

-Updates the private alias for other account OTHER_ACCOUNT_ID for account ACCOUNT_ID.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit private aliases.

-JSON:

-  {
-      "alias" : "An alias to display instead of the real name" }

-**DELETE /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/private_alias**

-Deletes the private alias for other account OTHER_ACCOUNT_ID for ACCOUNT_ID.
-The VIEW_ID parameter should be a view the caller is permitted to access that has permission to edit public aliases.
+        }
+    }

 <span id="other_account-metadata"></span>
 #Other account metadata